Stories

 Catalogues as souvenirs

-Larry Dohey shares this story about Portuguese fishermen being invited into people's homes while in St. John's.
-Of all the objects of fascination to be found, the most mesmerizing for the young visitors from Portugal were the Eaton's and Sears catalogues.
+Larry Dohey shares this story about Portuguese fishermen being invited into people's homes while in St. John’s.
+Of all the objects of fascination to be found in these homes, the most mesmerizing for the young visitors from Portugal were the Eaton’s and Sears catalogues.

-Larry Dohey is Director of Programming for The Rooms archives, art gallery, and museum in St. John's.
-He has been working in the area of culture and heritage at the national and provincial level for the past quarter-century.
-Larry’s passion is telling stories about Newfoundland and Labrador using archival documents.
+Larry Dohey (1959-2019) was director of programming for The Rooms provincial archives, art gallery, and museum in St. John’s.
+He worked in the area of culture and heritage at the national and provincial level for a quarter century.
+Larry’s passion was telling stories about Newfoundland and Labrador using archival documents.

-Community Portuguese Fishermen Family Mentality Encounter Difference Trade Material Culture Wealth
+Community Portuguese Fishermen Family Encounter Trade Material Culture Home Wealth Portuguese Community

 “As an Asian person in Newfoundland...”